Pico8430/Indie-Cross-PE-Port/README.md

 This port is making me _sick_ because of the mechanics and songs i have to add, and also, this is **NOT** easy, there's already another indie cross port avaiable but, you know right?
 I'm not gonna just steal the code from there.

-Currently, **help is needed with the port**, so if you want to help us, _contact me on my discord_ (Pico8430#1641) to see what you can do.
+Currently, **help is needed with the port**, so if you want to help us, you can by creating a pull request or a discussion!

 **_AND ALSO, THIS WAS A DISCUSSION ON PSYCHDISCUSSIONS BUT MAYO78 DECIDED TO CLOSE THE DISCUSSION._**

-_As of now, the discussion is on hold and most likely never gonna be open again._
+_As of now, the discussion is on hold and most likely never gonna be open again.
+(Well, maybe because there's an advertisement category now)_

 Thanks.